Swelling after lens replacement. Rehabilitation after cataract removal

 • secondary cataract.

-© Center for Diagnostics and Surgery of the Posterior Eye, LLC
+© LLC “Center for Diagnostics and Surgery of the Posterior Eye”

-® All rights reserved by applicable law.
+® All rights are reserved by relevant legislation.

 Cataract surgery is the only treatment option for cataracts

 Cataract removal surgery. is one of the most common surgical interventions in general.
 This is the only treatment option for progressive cataracts (clouding of the lens).
-During a microsurgical operation. the clouded lens is removed and replaced with an artificial one.
+During a microsurgical operation.
+The clouded lens is removed and replaced with an artificial one.
 Surgical treatment of cataracts almost always provides almost complete restoration of vision.

 Find Cataract Specialists

-Cataract: Definition
+Cataract: definition

 Cataract

-cataract video
+Cataract video

-Clouding of the lens, causes of morbidity, risk factors, treatment
+Lens opacification, causes of morbidity, risk factors, treatment

-Causes of cataract
+Causes of cataracts

 Eye surgery

-Too much exposure to ultraviolet (sunlight)
+Too much exposure to ultraviolet light (sunlight)

-Symptoms of a cataract
+Symptoms of cataracts

-Visual issues may include the following changes:
+Visual problems may include the following changes:

 Sensitivity to bright light